Titleist Introduces New Vokey Design SM9 Wedges

 “It sounds simple, but having the correct wedge and knowing when to use it has a direct impact on scoring performance,” said Vokey.
 “The most important thing for golfers at every level is to know when and where to use the variety of wedges in their bag.
 That can be achieved by being properly fit based on swing and style of play, and understanding the roles for each.”

 The new SM9 wedges are Vokey’s most versatile, accurate and forgiving yet, offering six grind options and a total of 23 different models ranging in lofts from 46* to 62* for precision fitting.
+The wedges are available in three finishes – Tour Chrome, Brushed Steel and Jet Black – with Raw as a custom option.

 FINDING THE CORRECT GRIND FOR BEST CONTACT